The Bankrate promise

-Keep in mind that rewards on spending and balance transfers do not always mix well.
-If you use your card for purchases while trying to pay off debt, you’ll slow your progress and potentially end up worse in the end.
+Keep in mind that balance transfers and earning rewards on spending do not always mix well.
+If you use your card for purchases while trying to pay off debt, you risk slowing your progress and potentially ending up worse off in the long run.

 Best balance transfer credit cards